Semolina Bread

 Instructions

-- Combine active dry yeast, honey and warm water in a large stand mixer bowl.
+- Combine active dry yeast, honey, and warm water in a large stand mixer bowl.
 Let it stand for 5 minutes until frothy about 5 minutes.

 - Cover with plastic wrap and allow to rise in a warm place until doubled.

-- When doubled in size, scrape the dough out onto a lightly floured surface and divide it in half.
+- When doubled in size, scrape the dough out onto a lightly oiled surface and divide it in half.
 Form each half into a long rope and coil the ends in opposite directions like an S. Continue to coil both ends back towards the middle until completely coiled.

-Allow to rise in a warm place then bake in a preheated oven until golden brown.
+Allow to rise in a warm place, then bake in a preheated oven until golden brown.

-Hint: When preheating the oven, place a large baking pan underneat the rack on which you will bake the bread.
+Hint: When preheating the oven, place a large baking pan underneath the rack on which you will bake the bread.
 Pour a cup of water into the hot baking pan just as you put the semolina bread in to bake.
-The steam created stops the crust from hardening to quickly and allows the bread to rise well.
+The steam created stops the crust from hardening too quickly and allows the bread to rise well.
 Remove the baking pan of water after 15 minutes.
 The loaf needs to finish cooking in a dry oven.

 Substitutions

 - Active dry yeast – instant yeast can easily be substituted for active dry yeast.
-Use about 25% less – for 2 ¼ teaspoons of active dry yeast use 1 ¾ teaspoons of instant yeast.
+Use about 25% less – for 2 ¼ teaspoons of active dry yeast, use 1 ¾ teaspoons of instant yeast.
 If you have access to fresh yeast and would like to use it, substitute approximately ⅔ ounce or 20 grams of fresh yeast for the active dry yeast.

 - Honey – replace with sugar if you prefer or don’t have honey.